FAQ About Chambers Rescue

 I want to have a stove restored.
 What's the process like?

-You can see it all spelled out in detail here:
+You can see it all spelled out in detail on my Process & Options page.

 Can I send you a stove to be restored or do I have to buy one from you?